vgkinis/synthetic_ice_core/synthetic_ice_logbook.md

 When heated, stirred and pumped the outgassing looks like this: [Watch the video on YouTube](https://www.youtube.com/watch?v=-hlvExogXq0)

 ## Guide: How to Operate the System

+## Ice Record

+- Attempt No. 1: Pumped 30 minutes at 35 C (left for a long time).
+Heated at 150V over approx 2 days.
+Resulting ice core had a big column of bubbles surrounded by clear ice.
+Likely cause condensation nuclei.
+- Attempt No. 2: Pumped 30 minutes at 35 C put in freezer immediately.
+Heated at 150V over approx 2 days.
+Resulting ice core had a smaller column of bubbles but was otherwise pretty clear.
+- Attempt No. 3: Pumped 60 minutes at 35 C put in freezer immediately.
+Heated at 150V over approx 2 days.